jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 You need to [source][source-script] the Yocto environment into your shell before you can use [bitbake][bitbake].
 The `oe-init-build-env` will not overwrite your customized conf files.

-    ~$ source poky-warrior/oe-init-build-env ~/bbb/build
+    ~$ source poky-zeus/oe-init-build-env ~/bbb/build

     ### Shell environment set up for builds. ###

-    You can now run 'bitbake '
+    You can now run 'bitbake <target>'

     Common targets are:
         core-image-minimal
         core-image-sato
         meta-toolchain
-        meta-toolchain-sdk
-        adt-installer
         meta-ide-support

-    You can also run generated qemu images with a command like 'runqemu qemux86' scott@octo:~/bbb/build$
+    You can also run generated qemu images with a command like 'runqemu qemux86'

+    Other commonly useful commands are:
+     - 'devtool' and 'recipetool' handle common recipe tasks
+     - 'bitbake-layers' handles common layer tasks
+     - 'oe-pkgdata-util' handles common target package tasks

+    scott@octo:~/bbb/build$

-I don't use those *Common targets*, but instead use my own custom image recipes.
+I don't use any of the *Common targets*, but instead use my own custom image recipes.

-There are two custom images available in the *meta-bbb* layer.
+There are a few custom images available in the *meta-bbb* layer.
 The recipes for the images can be found in `meta-bbb/images/`

 * console-image.bb
 * qt5-image.bb